 Insert the following new subclause 8.4.6

-8.4.6 Pre-association Discovery Protocol elements
+8.4.6 Pre-Association Discovery Protocol elements

-PADP provides a means to exchange service discovery information between STAs.
-The elements support multiple service discovery protocols.

 8.4.6.1 General

 PADP-elements are defined to have a common format consisting of a 2-octet Info ID field, a 2-octet Length field, and a variable-length element-specific Information field.
-The PADP-element format is shown in Figure 8-403aq:
+Each element is assigned a unique Info ID as defined on this standard.
+The PADP-element format is shown in Figure 8-406aq: